Integrity Building Inspections

 Yes, Gary holds many licenses and certfications which are listed below.

-Gary is registered with the Kansas Home Inspector Registration Board and holds registration No 0310-0151.
-All inspections in the State of Kansas, by Kansas law, must be performed with an inspector that is registered with the Kansas Board, and complies with Kansas Home Inspectors Professional Competence and Financial Responsibility Act.
-Since this law took effect on January 1st, 2010 there have been several conflicts in the law which are being worked out.
-At Integrity Building Inspections, we are intrepreting the Kansas Standards to be the bare minimum standard and we will continue to provide quality home inspections by folllowing A.A.R.M.I. or Nachi Standards of Practice that are much more strict and complete.
-Our contract (called PreInspection Agreement by the State of Kansas) and Pre-Inspection Notice both state what Standards of Practice we follow in our inspections.
-We will continue to inspect all built in appliances even though the new Kansas law states they are not part of a home inspection (HB 2260 Section 1.
-K.S.A.
-2008 Supp.
-58-4502 (c) (1)).
-At Integrity Building Inspections we believe that our customers want a quality inspection performed to National Standards of the industry, not an inspection performed to comply to poorly written rules and a contradictory law that has been modified, amended, and rules determined unconstitutional by the Kansas Attorney General (in their Opinion No 2009-5) over time.
-We will be watching to see what other changes will be coming in the future to correct the Kansas Law and Board Rules issues.
+Gary was registered with the Kansas Home Inspector Registration Board and held registration No 0310-0151.
+This law has sunset and has expired as of July 1, 2013 with the governer's veto.
+Formerly, all inspections in the State of Kansas, by Kansas law, had to be performed with an inspector that was registered with the Kansas Board, and complied with Kansas Home Inspectors Professional Competence and Financial Responsibility Act.
+Since this law took effect on January 1st, 2010 there were several conflicts in the law which were being worked out.
+At Integrity Building Inspections, we intrepreted the Kansas Standards to be the bare minimum standard and we will continue to provide quality home inspections by folllowing NACHI Standards of Practice that are much more strict and complete.
+Our contract or Inspection Agreement state what Standards of Practice we follow in our inspections.

 Gary holds the State of Missouri Certified Non-Commercial Applicator’s License for Category 7b wood destroying insects (Termites) as required by law for termite inspections (License No N5733) and also holds the Kansas reciprocal 7a Commercial Pesticide Applicator Certification (license No 21629).

-We perform our Radon tests consistent with National Environmental Health Association (NEHA), National Radon Proficiency Program (NRPP), and Environmental Protection Agency (EPA) procedural protocols EPA 520-402-R-92-004; US EPA 1992, and EPA 402-R-93-003; US EPA 1993, Office of Air and Radiation.
+We perform our Radon tests consistent with National Radon Proficiency Program (NRPP), State of Kansas Law and KDHE, and the Environmental Protection Agency (EPA) procedural protocols EPA 520-402-R-92-004; US EPA 1992, and EPA 402-R-93-003; US EPA 1993, Office of Air and Radiation.
 For additional information please refer to Home Buyer’s and Seller’s Guide to Radon (EPA 402-K-05-005 EPA 1995) and the Citizen’s Guide to Radon (EPA 402-K02-006 EPA2005) at www.epa.gov/radon.

 There are many private organizations that will "certify" an inspector or list them with their organization if you pay their fee, pass their test, and abide by their rules.
 We have screened many inspectors in the KC area and found that they do not all follow the rules of the trade organization they joined.
 At Integrity Building Inspections we give you the best inspection for you money.
 Just belonging to one of the many trade organizations and being listed with them with their logo does not mean you get a quality inspection.
-At the present time there are no state laws in Missouri regarding home inspectors.
+At the present time there are no state laws in Missouri or Kansas regarding home inspectors.
 That is why Gary is certified by the largest home inspection organization in the country.
 Gary is a member of the International Association of Certified Home Inspectors with NACHI ID #NACHI09121901.
 They are serious about continuing education which is being recognized by the Kansas Home Inspection Board.
 Check them out at www.nachi.org.

 Yes.
-My wife, of over 30 years, is a trained home inspector and is very concerned about female safety as well as being very detail oriented.
+My wife, of over 41 years, was a trained home inspector and is very concerned about female safety as well as being very detail oriented.
 She can be scheduled to be at and to help with your inspection.
 We both believe in meeting your safety and security needs and we can provide this service at no extra cost.
 In a sense you will be getting two inspectors for the price of one.

 When can I get an inspection scheduled